Roni-Seikh/CodeAlpha-Task-Automation-Python-Scripts/README.md

 │── LICENSE                     # Open-source license (Optional)
 ```

-# 📂 File Organizer with GUI - Python 🚀
+# 📂 Task Automation With Python Scripts 🚀

 An advanced **File Organizer** with both **Command Line (CLI) and Graphical User Interface (GUI)** versions.
 This project was developed during my **internship at Code Alpha**.